hongtaoh/hongtaoh.github.io/content/en/blog/2020-07-25-legacy-jupyterbook.md

 In this article, I'll briefly talk about how to use this legacy version of jupyterbook together with GitHub and Netlify.

 First off, you should install the legacy version using `pip install jupyter-book==0.6.5` as mentioned above.
 Then, I will show you how to start a book named "legacy-jupyterbook" on Desktop.
-I am asusming that you are using a Mac.
+I am assuming that you are using a Mac.
 All the following codes should run in Terminal.

 ```bash
 cd Desktop # or any other directory you want to place your project